-- Hot weather - the body tends to be less efficient at removing fluid from tissues in the summer months
+- Hot weather - the body is less efficient at removing fluid in the summer months

-- Burns – including sunburn – skin retains fluid and swells in response to burn injuries
+- Burns – including sunburn – your skin holds onto fluid and swells in response to burn injuries

 - The pill – can trigger fluid retention